Miruuuuuuu/personnalized_learing_database/DESIGN.md

 7. Exam, exams conducted at the end of course.

 * Which people, places, things, etc. are *outside* the scope of your database?
-1. Although the database is designed very well for its core functionality, but it has certain constraints.
+1. Although the database is designed very well for its core functionality, but it has a few constraints.
-2. The system is not designed cover the internal management of the institution that is using this database very well.
+2. The system is not designed cover the internal management of the institution that is using this database.
-3. The system does not include tables to track the management heirarchy, it is left upon the institue.
+3. The system does not include tables to track the management heirarchy, it is left upon the institution.
-4. The exams are conducted, but on a very small scale, the users of the database are open to alter exams structuring if they prefer a thorough examination system.
+4. The exams are conducted, but on a very small scale, the users of the database are welcome to alter exams functionality if they prefer a thorough examination system.
 5. A mechanism to track learning_style is created, for simplicity it is left on the teachers to track the learning styles of the students.

 ## Functional Requirements
 In this section you should answer the following questions:

 * What should a user be able to do with your database?

-1. The user(primary user is the student) will be able to register and take placement test or register for some courses, after student has enrolled their progress is monitored regular assignments have to be submitted by the them.
+1. The user(primary user is the student) will be able to register and take placement test or register for some courses, after student has enrolled their progress is monitored, regular assignments have to be submitted by the them.

-2. And for the placement test, the student can take a placement test on variety of subjects to determine their best, based on this test, a report is generated that covers variety of matrices such as their average score, their best score, their best subject, and based on the results of thier placement tests departments are recommended, and the subject they scored best in is tracked as thier strongest_subject.
+2. For the placement tests, the student can take a placement test on variety of subjects to determine their best, based on this test, a report is generated that covers variety of matrices such as their average score, their best score, their best subject, and based on the results of thier placement tests departments are recommended, and the subject they scored best in is tracked as thier strongest_subject.

 3. Another user of this database is the teacher, teachers can post assignments and grade submissions by the students, teachers also have the reponsibilty of tracking learning styles of the students, and update the database for each student.